 Advancing a job‑rich and inclusive circular Europe: RREUSE adopts its 2026–2030 strategy

-On 23 April 2026, our General Assembly adopted the RREUSE Strategy 2026–2030: Advancing a job-rich and inclusive circular Europe.
-This strategy sets out how we, together with our members and partners, will work to ensure that Europe’s circular transition delivers both environmental and social benefits.
+On 23 April 2026, our General Assembly adopted the RREUSE Strategy 2026–2030: Advancing a job-rich and inclusive circular Europe, co-created with its members.
+Coming at a time of climate urgency, resource scarcity and widening inequalities, the strategy sets out how RREUSE and its members will work to ensure that circular policies deliver both environmental and social benefits.

-By 2030, we envision a Europe where circular social enterprises are recognised as key economic actors; where reuse and repair are embedded in policy, markets and consumer behaviour; where social inclusion is a defining feature of circularity; and where strong ecosystems, innovation and collaboration support this work in all regions and drive continuous improvement.
+By 2030, RREUSE envisions a Europe where circular social enterprises are recognised as key economic actors; reuse and repair are fully embedded in policy, markets and consumer behaviour; and social inclusion is a defining feature of circularity.

-To achieve this, we will focus on three interconnected pillars:
+To achieve this, the strategy is structured around three interconnected pillars:

 • Community – We will deepen engagement with our members and strengthen our shared identity as a vibrant, cohesive network.
 RREUSE is more than a representative body; it is a platform where social enterprises meet, align strategies and shape common positions.